vipnet1/Mirage/docs/server_security.md

 ### If we use Xor HmacSha256 ###
 Mirage will reject the http request, but malicious actor can see the contents, and take it and try to embed it in https request.
 He won't be able to understand the data, or change it.
 But he can send the request to Mirage once and the server will accept it.
 He can send the request only once, whenever he wants, until you terminate Mirage & change the secret key.
+That's why we added expiration to the messages to shorten this window.
-The only risk here that he cn send the request you already wanted to send, on unknown for you time until you close that opportunity for him.
+The only risk here that he can send the request you already wanted to send, on unknown for you time until you or Mirage close that opportunity for him.

 In this case, you should terminate Mirage, change the secret key used for HmacSha256 on tradingview & mirage configuration.